Quad-X/address-management/docs/index.md

 Since 2018, QuadX has been working with other industry participants to align on a set of address guidelines which were based on an existing government standard called **Philippine Standard Geographic Code** ([PSGC](https://psa.gov.ph/)), which is part of the [Philippine Statistics Authority](https://psa.gov.ph/).

+### Benefits

+#### Granularity
+With a simple string, XCode can describe a location up to any barangay in the Philippines.
+The province code, the first 2 characters, is an easy to memorize mnemonics of the province name.
+If you want to see the mnemonics table you can jump to “Province mnemonics” section.
+The city code is a 2 digit representation of the city after the province code.
+The District Code is a 3 digit representation of the district after the city code.

+#### Simplicity
+Unlike the traditional 4-Digit postal code, Xcode conveys information without adding too many characters.
+The simplicity helps remove inconsistencies in address input.

+#### Comprehensive List
+Includes the latest location changes from Province (Davao Occidental) to District level (Bgy.
+Madilay-dilay, Tanay, Rizal).
+XCode is compliant to Philippines Standard Geographic Code (PSGC)

 See 7-character postal code system adopted from [Philippine Standard Geographic Code](https://psa.gov.ph/classification/psgc/) (PSGC)*

 ![xcode-image.png]({{site.baseurl}}/xcode-image.png)